MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-requestbin-connector.md

 ## Create custom connector

-To create a custom connector, follow these steps.
+To create a custom connector, follow these steps:

 1. Go to the [Power App Maker portal](https://make.powerapps.com) and navigate to the newly created solution **IOMLabProviders**.
 1. Select **New \> Custom connector** and name it "RequestBin".